National Association of Home Builders Economic Research Blog

 Filter by Category

 The missing middle construction sector includes development of medium-density housing, such as townhouses, duplexes and other small multifamily properties.
 The multifamily segment of the missing middle (apartments in 2- to 4-unit properties) has disappointed since the Great Recession.
-For the first quarter of 2024, there were just...
+For the second quarter of 2024, there were just...

 Subscribe to Blog via Email